MSc in Advanced Materials Science and Engineering

 |Surfaces and Interfaces*|

 During the project, students will work in an established research group alongside renowned academics and experienced research staff and have access to state-of-the-art facilities and support.
-Students are expected to make a genuine contribution to live projects and to produce original research of a standard sufficient for peer-reviewed publications.
+Students are expected to make a genuine contribution to live projects and produce original research of a standard sufficient for peer-reviewed publications.

 How to apply/ Deadlines